Kurosar/qb-hud-redux/README.md

 > Ensure qb-hud-redux

 ## Features
-• Health, Armor, Bleeding, Lungs, Stamina, Voice (Activity+Distance, compatible with PMA-Voice)
+• Health, Armor, Bleeding, Lungs, Stamina, Voice (Activity+Distance, compatible with PMA-Voice and rp-radio/qb-radio)
 • Current time, money on your person, current ID, current street name and direction
 • Blinking alerts when values are low, you can edit this in **html\js\app.js**
 • Vehicle hud with speed, seatbelt and cruise indicators
 • Low tick/ms usage
 • Fully ready for the QB-Core Framework

 ## Media
 Main HUD (on foot) :